Key takeaways

 Maintenance services and plans

-Plan | Cost/Details | |
+Plan | Cost range | What’s included |

-Here are the typical website maintenance services included:
+Here are the typical website maintenance services:

-- Regular updates to site content, media, and navigation
+- Update site content, media, and navigation

-- Backups and security patches
+- Run backups and apply security patches

-- Fixes for broken links and forms
+- Fix broken links and forms

-- Design or branding adjustments as needed
+- Make design or branding updates as needed

 Security monitoring